iranzo/stampython/CONTRIB.md

 - flake8 will test PEP8 validation
 - nosetests will check UT's in tests/ against the code
+- markdown-lint will validate *.MD files
 - `tox` can be used to validate both set of tests on your code before Pull Request

 Thanks!

+## Donations

+The bot runs on my hardware which involves (HW, power, internet, etc), if you wish to collaborate, please, use <https://www.paypal.me/iranzop> for your donation.